Krande/IfcOpenShell/src/nano-ifc/README.md

 Tip!
 If you want to get type hints from the c++ packages in your conda environment, I recommend creating a batch file to set the environment variables and use that as an environment file.

-Either run the batch file prior to starting your IDE or if you are using CLION you can point to the env.bat file
+Either run the batch file as part of the start up routine for your IDE or if you are using CLION you can point to the env.bat file using

 `Build, Execution, Deployment > Toolchains -> Add Environment -> Environment file.`